Have you had an overdose of copywriting advice?

 - Become more productive

 - Become more creative

-Famous direct response writers like John Caples, Eugene Schwartz, and Joe Sugarman have all said it: To sell your products or services, you need to focus on the benefits to your readers.
+Famous copywriters like John Caples, Eugene Schwartz, and Joe Sugarman have all said it: To sell your products or services, you need to focus on the benefits to your readers.

 Those benefits are often a mix of goals your customer wants to achieve and problems they want to avoid.

 Imagine you’re a web developer.
 You build websites in WordPress.
 This means your customer can easily update the content on their website.
 Your customer avoids the hassle of having to ring or email you to change a word here or there because they can do it themselves.

 You can reformulate most benefits as problems you help avoid.
 Your restaurant service is quick, so you avoid delays.
 You help people improve their presentation skills, so they can avoid those pesky uhms in their conference talk.

 In your copy, show how you make your client’s life better AND highlight the problems, hassle, glitches, pain, and mistakes you help avoid.

 Copywriting mistake #4: Lack of specificity